 Helping Other Wildlife

-Small creatures such as hedgehogs and frogs are constantly looking for a warm place to take shelter or hibernate.
-Keeping your garden a tad untidy during winter will give them a place to live and hibernate when temperatures are at their lowest.
+When the temperatures start to drop animals such as hedgehogs and frogs are on the look out for a warm place to take shelter or hibernate.
+Leave a corner of your garden a tad untidy to give them a place to rest and hibernate when temperatures are at their lowest.